 This scrapbook page layout has basic, clean lines that will look fabulous in any album.
 First, select several photos of one theme.
-In this sample, there are four photos of a fall trip to the apple orchard.
-These photos will be used to create a single, 12x12-inch scrapbook page.
-If you're considering creating a two-page spread, you would choose several more pictures.Continue to 2 of 11 below.
+In this sample, there are four photos from a fall trip to the apple orchard.
+These photos will be used to create a single, 12-inch square scrapbook page.
+If you're considering creating a two-page spread, choose several more pictures to fill both pages.Continue to 2 of 11 below.

 02 of 11

 Choose a Focal Point Photo

 Select one photo to be the main picture on your layout.
 The easiest way to create a balanced, pleasing scrapbook page layout is to have a single focal point.
 Here, the strongest of the four images will be the focal point of the page.
 Next, crop or reprint the other photos in a smaller size so that the focal point photo is the largest one on the page.Continue to 3 of 11 below.

 03 of 11